-As a game that’s played in school playgrounds, backyards, and fields around the world, soccer can be enjoyed in many ways.
-From one-touch rondos to headers and volleys, there are countless interpretations.
-But what are the rules of soccer?
+Soccer games are played in school playgrounds, backyards, and fields worldwide, soccer can be enjoyed in many ways.
+However, there are countless interpretations of the soccer rules.

 What Are The Rules Of Soccer?